ahmetsapan95/kocfinans/README.md

-A user is added to the system with credit score of 700 with National ID 3.
+- A user is added to the system with credit score of 700 with National ID 3.

-An application form is filled with same National ID.
+- An application form is filled with same National ID.

-Income is set as 10.000.
+- Income is set to 10.000.

-Expected behavior is not known.
+- Expected behavior is not known.
 Since there is no rule defined for applicants with 500 < credit score < 1000 and income > 5000TL

 System Response:

-Application Result: APPROVED
+- Application Result: APPROVED

-Credit Limit: 10.000 TL
+- Credit Limit: 10.000 TL

 Test Case 4:

-A user is added to the system with credit score of 1500 with National ID 4.
+- A user is added to the system with credit score of 1500 with National ID 4.

-An application form is filled with same National ID.
+- An application form is filled with same National ID.

-Income is filled as 100000000000000.
+- Income is filled as 100000000000000.

 Expected system response

-Application Result: APPROVED
+- Application Result: APPROVED

-Credit Limit: 4 * Income
+- Credit Limit: 4 * Income

 Test Case 5:

-Add 2 credit scores for the same applicant to Credit Service.
+- Add 2 credit scores for the same applicant to Credit Service.

 Expected result:

-System should provide limit according to last entered credit score info.
+- System should provide limit according to last entered credit score info.